 The sequence of the tasks: the previous and the next task;

-Who is allowed to create each task and to change the status;
+Which Workflow Participant is allowed to create each task and to change the status;

 The task event;

 The input and output documents.

 The rules in the workflow definition ensure that the different participants in a workflow operate jointly to advance within tasks and to move from one task to another in a consistent way.